-Student \\\\\ School \\\\\
+Student School

 School District or Charter Holder

-Parent/Legal Guardian \\\\\
+Parent/Legal Guardian

-As the Parent/Legal Guardian of the Student, I attest that I am a resident of the State of Arizona and submit in support of this attestation a copy of the following document that displays my name and residential address or physical description of the property where the student resides:
+and submit in support of this att he Student, I attest that I am a resident of the State of Arizona estation a copy of the following document that displays my physical description of the property where the student resides:

-- \\\\\ Valid Arizona driver's license, Arizona identification card or motor vehicle registration
+Valid Arizona driver's lice nse, Arizona identification card or motor vehicle registration

-- \\\\\ Valid U.S. passport
+Valid U.S. passport

-- \\\\\ Real estate deed or mortgage documents
+Real estate deed or morto gage documents

-- \\\\ Property tax bill
+Property tax bill

-- \\\\\ Residential lease or rental agreement
+Residential lease or renta I agreement

-- \\\\\ Water, electric, gas, cable, or phone bill
+Water, electric, gas, cable , or phone bill

-- Bank or credit card statement
+Bank or credit card staten nent

-- \\\\\ W-2 wage statement
+W-2 wage statement

-- Payroll stub
+Payroll stub

-Certificate of tribal enrollment or other identification issued by a recognized Indian tribe that contains an Arizona address
+Certificate of tribal enrollr that contains an Arizona address nent or other identification issued by a recognized Indian tribe

-\\\\\ Documentation from a state, tribal or federal government agency (Social Security Administration, Veteran's Administration, Arizona Department of Economic Security)
+om a state, tribal or federal government agency Veteran's Administration, Arizona Department of Economic

-I am currently unable to provide any of the foregoing documents.
-Therefore, I have provided an original affidavit signed and notarized by an Arizona resident who attests that I have established residence in Arizona with the person signing the affidavit.
+have provided an original affidavit to provide any of the foregoing documents.
+Therefore, I signed and notarized by an Arizona resident who attests that izona with the person signing the affidavit.

-Signature of Parent/Legal Guardian
+Signature of Parent/Legal Gua ardian Date